Udaykir02/GDP_Group-3/Non-Functional Requirements List.md

 - Sensitive data, including payment information and personal information, must be transmitted and authenticated by users using encryption to protect its integrity.
 - Protecting user credentials and other sensitive data kept locally on the device requires the implementation of secure storage techniques.
-- In order to defend against typical security risks like SQL injection, cross-site scripting (XSS), and cross-site request forgery (CSRF), the app should follow recommended procedures.
+- In order to defend against typical security risks like No-SQL injection, cross-site scripting (XSS), and cross-site request forgery (CSRF), the app should follow recommended procedures.

 ## 3. Stability: